SonoDavid/documentation/content/applications/finance/accounting/customer_invoices/electronic_invoicing/brazil.rst

 =========================================

 In Brazil, e-invoicing is highly regulated and mandatory for most businesses to ensure tax compliance and transparency.
-The key regulations governing e-invoicing, which we currently support through integration with Avalara, include:
+The key regulations governing e-invoicing, which is supported through integration with Avalara, include:

 - :abbr:`NF-e (Nota Fiscal Eletrônica)`: A mandatory e-invoice for goods and services used in B2B transactions.